Farwaykorse/fwkSudoku/docs/Configuration.md

         header
 /w14605 '/Dmacro' specified on current command line, but was not specified when
         precompiled header was built
-*/w34619 pragma warning: there is no warning number 'number'
-         (SudokuTests/precompiled.cpp | gtest.h (no warning number 4800))
-*/w44623 'derived class': default constructor was implicitly defined as deleted.
+/w34619 pragma warning: there is no warning number 'number' */w44623 'derived class': default constructor was implicitly defined as deleted.
          because a base class default constructor is inaccessible or deleted.
          (SudokuTests/precompiled.cpp | gtest, in <xtree> from gtest-internal.h)
 --/w44625 'derived class': copy constructor could not be generated because a base
          base class copy constructor is inaccessible
          (*/precompiled.cpp | warns on stl)
          (warns on class containing a std::unique_ptr) --/w44626 'derived class': assignment operator could not be generated because a base assignment operator is inaccessible
           (*/precompiled.cpp | warns on gsl/multi_span and stl)